Oscar Chicken

 • 200g prunes

-• 2 tbsp fresh tarragon, loosely chopped
+• 2 tbsp fresh tarragon, roughly chopped

-• 2 tbsp sage, rough roughly chopped
+• 2 tbsp sage, roughly chopped

 • 150ml red wine vinegar